xSekN/glixzzy-blooket-inject/README.md

 # glixzzy-blooket-inject
-glixzzy blooket inject
-Making a glixzzy injet for freddued blooket thing not working yet
+So!
+I am trying to make an injectable for TheFredDuead.
+It is for Glixzzy's hacks.
+It isn't working yet though.